Ennedi Plateau: Fauna

 Unfortunately, not a lot of studies have been conducted on Northern Chad due to security issues, harsh climatic conditions, wars, and banditry.
 However, researchers have found that due to a large reservoir in the area, the plateau has a rich collection of fauna.
 For example, there are at least 199 listed species of migratory birds that pass through the Ennedi.
 Other examples of fauna include the West African crocodile, also known as the desert crocodile, that once existed throughout the Sahara at a time of more abundant rainfall (see Neolithic Subpluvial).
 A striking characteristic of this population of crocodiles is dwarfism, which developed due to their isolation, making them unusual (other such remnant populations are or were found in Mauritania and Algeria).
 They survive in only a few pools in river canyons in the area, for example, the Guelta d'Archei, and are threatened with extinction.
 The last lions (West African subspecies) in the Sahara also survived here until they became extinct in the 1940s due to increased land use and hunting/poaching.
-Any surviving scimitar oryx antelopes and Sudan cheetah still alive in the wild are likely to be found in the remote regions of the Ennedi Plateau.
+Dorcas gazelles are still found in small numbers, but the two largest Saharan antelopes scimitar-horned oryx and addax were both hunted to extinction in Ennedi, the oryx was declared extinct in the wild in 2000, both species have been successfully reintroduced to Ouadi Rime-Ouadi Achim Faunal Reserve in central Chad, in December 2023 African Parks and Sahara Conservation, moved the first batch of 10 addax from OROA to Ennedi and released them into the reserve, more will be brought to Ennedi in the coming years, oryx reintroduction is also planned.
+Any surviving Sudan cheetah still alive in the wild are likely to be found in the remote regions of the Ennedi Plateau.
 Researchers used camera traps to identify an isolated population of North African ostrich that was discovered to still be living in the protected area.
+To bolster this population, African Parks rehomed 11 ostrich chicks from Zakouma National Park to the reserve.
+The chicks were kept in a holding facility until they reached adulthood, before being released into the greater area.
+There are currently 25 ostriches in Ennedi as of 2022.
 It has been suggested that the cryptid Ennedi tiger (a supposed surviving sabertooth cat) may also live there.
 Gazelles and antelopes are also known to be present in the area.
 Poaching and hunting have decreased the number of species in the area.
 Lastly, the discovery of the fish species P. senegalus and P. normani are of particular interest to researchers.
 The identification of these species in the Sahara desert shows the connection between the Ounianga lakes and Lake Chad.
 The researchers sampled during the day and the night with landing nets and other observations to conduct their study.
 Finally, there are only seven species of fish found in the Ennedi, according to researcher Daget.